laravel/docs/testing.md

 To create a new test case, use the `make:test` Artisan command:

-    php artisan make:test FooTest
+    php artisan make:test UserTest

-This command will place a new `FooTest` class within your `tests` directory.
+This command will place a new `UserTest` class within your `tests` directory.
 You may then define test methods as you normally would using PHPUnit.
-To run your tests, simply execute the `phpunit` command from your terminal.
+To run your tests, simply execute the `phpunit` command from your terminal:

     <?php